TechnoNexus/turbo-test-task/README.md

-# Code for extracting data from Stack Overflow using Playwright."
+# Code for extracting data from Stack Overflow using Playwright

 ## Steps to run